Skip Navigation

 Even with the right resources, complex products are frustrating to manage.
 Slow portals, messy dashboards, and unclear alerts cause more harm than good.
 A poor user experience makes it harder to detect legitimate threats, giving attackers more time to cause damage.

-Assessing your stack will help you understand how recently added tools are meshing with your environment.
-Sometimes MSPs will find that their tools aren’t meant for their line of work, or perhaps require specialized expertise that's extremely difficult to find.
+Assessing your stack will help you understand how recently-added tools are meshing with your environment.
+Sometimes MSPs will find that their tools aren’t meant for their client base, or perhaps require specialized expertise that's extremely difficult to find.

 Step one: